block42-blockchain-company/terra-node-telegram-bot/README.md

 variable empty or remove it to use the public `lcd.terra.dev` lcd server.

 Optionally set
-- `MNEMONIC` to your 24-word mnemonic phrase of your wallet you want to vote with
-- `ALLOWED_USER_IDS` comma separated list of Telegram ids of users allowed to perform transactions.
-If you set a mnemonic phrase you *MUST* also set at least one allowed user id.
+- `ALLOWED_USER_IDS` comma separated list of Telegram ids of users allowed to vote.
 Example of usage: `ALLOWED_USER_IDS=123,456` - users with ids `123` and `456` are allowed to perform transactions.
 - `SENTRY_NODES` comma separated list of your sentry nodes' LCD URLs if you want to monitor their sync status.